 Now please, bear with me as I take you for a stroll down memory lane - it's dark and ugly - you've been warned.
 Above is the newly installed orb chandelier, which hangs just higher than 6 feet and 7 inches off the ground.
 I had my husband stand underneath it to make sure he wouldn't hit his head on it.
 It could be a tad higher for my liking, but he said "this is just fine, as long as I won't hit my head".
 Lol, okay!

 On the wall to the left of the front door, I envisioned a console table with a bench or stools under it and a round mirror above it.
 I noticed a similar scheme with all of the pins I had saved on Pinterest, and those elements were all pretty consistent.

-I waited for many months until this white console table went on sale, and then I jumped on it.
+I bookmarked this console table and continued to shop for similar items.
+A few months later, it went on sale, so I decided to just go for it.
 It was pretty easy to put together, but I've found that reading the reviews prior to purchase and assembly is extremely helpful!

 Next, I looked long and hard for the right mirror, but darn, those things are expensive!
-I needed a pretty large mirror and I finally found one for $20!
+I needed a pretty large mirror (40 inches +) and I finally found one for $20!
 See how I transformed it in just an hour, here.

 You know what else can be expensive?
 Stools!
 What in the world?
 Why am I being asked to pay hundreds of dollars for an x-stool?
 No, thank you!
 These cuties were speaking my language when I got them on sale for a whopping $17 each!

-This console table is fun and easy to style for each season.
+Now I have a functional space that is fun to style for each season.
 I've linked up some of the items pictured here, below.
 I just love how welcoming our entry is now, and all for around $500, including the new door handles!

 Let me know if you have any questions or comments in the comment section below!